ioBroker/ioBroker.vis-2-widgets-material/README.md

 ### 0.4.0 (2023-06-16)
 * (bluefox) Added button texts for switches widget
-* (bluefox) Removed static widget, as it replaced by switches widget
+* (bluefox) Removed static widget, as it was replaced by switches widget

 ### 0.3.1 (2023-06-14)
 * (bluefox) Improved buttons widget